twri/sdxl_prompt_styler/README.md

 In the case where both negative text and the 'negative_prompt' field are present in the JSON template, the node merges them into a unified negative prompt.
 This flexibility enables the creation of a diverse and specific range of negative prompts.

+### Usage Example with SDXL Prompt Styler

-Here's a template example from a JSON file:
+Template example from a JSON file:

 ```json
 [